uoregon-libraries/newspaper-curation-app/hugo/content/setup/installation.md

     support converting PNG files.
 Most distributions of Linux don't have this by default, hence the need to manually compile.
 - MariaDB
-- An IIIF server capable of handling tiled JP2 files without a ton of overhead (e.g., [RAIS](https://github.com/uoregon-libraries/rais-image-server))
+- A IIIF server capable of handling tiled JP2 files without a ton of overhead (e.g., [RAIS](https://github.com/uoregon-libraries/rais-image-server))
 - Apache/nginx for authentication as well as proxying to NCA and the IIIF server